chhuang-one/sqxclib/doc/SqStorage.md

 	// migrate schema
 	storage->migrate(schema);

-	// This will update and sort schema in SqStorage::schema
+	// To notify database instance that migration is completed, pass NULL to the last parameter.
-	// and synchronize schema to database (mainly for SQLite). storage->migrate(NULL);
+	// This will update and sort schema in SqStorage and synchronize schema to database (mainly for SQLite). storage->migrate(NULL);
 ```

-Note1: Don't reuse 'schema' after migration because data is moved from 'schema' to SqStorage::schema.
+* You can get more information about schema and migrations in [database-migrations.md](database-migrations.md)
-Note2: If you use SQLite, you must synchronize schema to database after migration.
+* To use initializer to define (or change) table, see [schema-builder-constant.md](schema-builder-constant.md)

 ## get